beginaid/ComplexNMF/README.md

 <br>

-In this algorithm, I adopt the parameters based on the harmonic feature of piano as follows.
+In this algorithm, I adopt the parameters based on the harmonic feature of the piano as follows.
 130.81 is the frequency of C3.
-Also, the damping coefficient is set as 0.9, variance as 1.0 and the number of peak as 50.
+Also, the damping coefficient is set as 0.9, variance as 1.0 and the number of the Gaussian peak as 50.

 <br>